joshbeckman/andjosh.github.io/thoughts.md

 - my current newsletter list
 - what if you have to earn the ability to 'like' something on a site?
 Like, you have to view is 5 times and then the option presents itself.
 That imbues a lot more meaning.
 Like Fish: A Tap Essay.
 - You can work out drunk or on creatine.
 Same thing.
 - Web dev is just too young.
-To recognize its own Freuds and outdated theorists.- I like generators in koa because they accomplish the true realization of async js attempted by promises
+To recognize its own Freuds and outdated theorists.
+- I like generators in koa because they accomplish the true realization of async js attempted by promises
 - Write about looking for condos and the permanence it evokes.
 Helen who has lived in her building for thirty years.
 Us looking for a place for five or ten years.